FREQUENTLY ASKED QUESTIONS - TILE FLOORING

 Here we have answered some of the most commonly asked questions about tile flooring- For additional information, please feel free to contact us.

 Porcelain tile flooring is made from finer, denser clay.
 It is fired at a high temperature to remove most of the moisture.
 This process makes the tile moisture resistant, making it great for shower and outdoor projects.

 However, nowadays, ceramic tile flooring is fired at the same temperature making it a high-density tile.
 So, what is the difference between the two tiles?
 Ceramic can absorb a little more water than porcelain.
 But both are extraordinarily strong and scratch-resistant.

 There are several different types of thin-set (or mortar) as some people know it.
 Choosing a thin-set depends on the type of tile , the size and weight of the tile, the substrate, and whether it is an interior or exterior job.

 Most jobs call for a multi-purpose or single component thin-set.
 Most are grey in color, but it can also come in white or glass tile.
 As tile gets larger and larger in size and weight there is also a medium-bed thin-set made especially for those large format tiles.
 This helps it from sinking during the installation and drying process.

 Depending on how fast you want it to dry you can also use a rapid set that has a unique drying polymer.
 There is also premixed tile adhesive specially formulated for wall tiles.

-Trowels are used to apply a thin set.
+Trowels are used to apply a thin-set.
 The trowel size provides even application and control.
-The size of the tile determines which trowel size they will use.
+The size of the tile flooring panels will determine which trowel size they will use.